Residents can recycle their Christmas trees by

 flood-control system, it will recognize the need to tear down those walls, not

-put $90 million worth of lipstick on them while leaving Louisianans in jeopardy
+put $90 million worth of lipstick on them while leaving Louisianans in jeopardy,

 and proceed with Option 2A.